What is Server Virtualization?

 - Security vulnerability – Having multiple operating systems on a single host system can make it prone to security vulnerabilities, despite the existence of a robust firewall and a malware protection.
 So, in an amplified virtual environment be sure to address security patching and access control.

 - All virtual servers are not same – It is a wise conclusion that all virtual servers do not serve with the same performance and proficiency.
-Therefore it is better to conduct a better depth, before going for an in-dept comparative analysis.
-This will help in finding out the best virtual server, as per the requirements which offer high level security and scalability.
+Therefore it is better to conduct a better depth, before going for an in-depth comparative analysis.
+This will help in finding out the best virtual server, as per the requirements which offer high level security and data scalability.

 - Software License needs to be observed – It is a known fact, that most of the software vendors do not consider virtual servers to be different from physical servers.
 So, for this reason, the software licenses are made compulsory for each operating systems and applications that are running on a host or a virtual system.
 Conversely, certain software vendors also warn the IT managers, from using their software’s on virtual environment.
 So, it is better to go through the terms and agreement of the software vendor and then install it in virtual environment.